Greater Pittston

 Greater Pittston is a 65.35 mi2 region in Luzerne County, Pennsylvania, in reference to the area in and around Pittston.
 As of 2010, the total population of Greater Pittston is 48,020.
 This region includes Avoca, Dupont, Duryea, Exeter Boro, Exeter Township, Hughestown, Jenkins Township, Laflin, Pittston Township, West Pittston, West Wyoming, Wyoming, and Yatesville.
+It is a subregion of Wyoming Valley.